 $99 1-Way to Iceland, $149 to Bristol, London, and Paris on WOW Air

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.Update: One or more card offers in this post are no longer available.
+Here’s our full advertising policy: How we make money.Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.
 WOW Air is at it again with great fares to Europe!

 Fly from Boston or Washington, DC (Baltimore), to Reykjavik, Iceland, for only $99 1-way!
 Fares are available through Spring 2016, so this is a great opportunity for folks looking for a European getaway (or if you want to see the beautiful Aurora Borealis!).